Neovim: Tips and tricks for OCaml's LSP server

 There is configuration for ocamllsp needed, since it should recognize the running dune process and automatically establish the RPC connection.
 The only thing to do is to start a continuous build of your project via the -w flag before the LSP server is started (e.g. dune build -w or dune exec -w).

-Running ocamllsp in a separate build directory
+Running Dune in a separate build directory

 While the continuous dune build gives up-to-date diagnostics of the project, there is one annoying downside - it will lock your build directory for other dune processes.
 I.e. you won't be able to execute dune exec or dune runtest while the build process is running.
 You could obviously stop the build, run your other commands and then restart the build, but this gets annoying fast.

-Another way is to use a different build directory for ocamllsp. dune supports this via the --build-dir=<path> option.
-E.g. to start the continuous build in the _build_lsp folder, run
+Another way is to use different build directories - one for your continuous dune builds which provide realtime diagnostics to ocamllsp - and the default directory to execute tests and programs.
+Dune supports this via the --build-dir=<path> option.
+E.g. to execute the dune instance for ocamllsp in the _build_lsp folder, run

 $ dune build -w --build-dir=_build_lsp